samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/24/26 - Friday
 - DONE ~~Go for a ride to stretch back~~ nice ride to my old neighborhood in seoul forest and back. really enjoyable.
 15km there and another 15 back.
+  - oof. interrupted the file transfer and it corrupted the sd card. might lose everything. trying to salvage anything on there.
 - ~~need more things going on in life.~~ need to reach out to more people and initiate things if i want more things to happen.

 ## 4/23/26 - Thursday